maluaraujoenglish/maluaraujoenglish.github.io/about.md

 I base my classes in the everyday situations like conversation or as per the students' needs.
 I aim to work out of the constraints of grammar, letting the student think outside of the box and learn how to speak from memorization and assimilation.

-Take the first step in making your child bilingual: schedule a trial today!
+Take the first step in making your child bilingual: [schedule a class today!](/contact.html)

 ## Gallery of class pictures